gitter-badger/rust_remover/README.md

 ### Dependencies
 - Rust nightly v1.20 (may work with stable. not tested)
-- All rust build dependencys
+- All rust build dependencys (they are almost all downloaded by cargo)
 - At least OpenSSL 1.1.0f

 ### Linux